Welcome to the Playroll blog

 If you’re looking to add a talented international workforce to your operations, one of the greatest challenges faced by global businesses today involves upholding comprehensive procedures regarding recruitment, retention, compensation, benefits and compliance.

-Before jumping into the potential benefits of working with an international PEO, it’s worth touching on the differences between an international professional employer organization (PEO) and a domestic PEO.
+Before jumping into the potential benefits of partnering with an international PEO, it’s worth touching on the differences between an international professional employer organization (PEO) and a domestic PEO.
 To that end, you’ll want to consider your:

 In short, rather than allotting employee management tasks to making additional HR hires and implementing training programs, business leaders can tap into an existing network of experts to streamline their expanding operations.